 As noted above, in December 2021, the Company issued and sold to the 2021 Investors an aggregate of 252,717 shares of the Non-Voting Preferred Stock.
-The terms of the Non-Voting Preferred Stock are governed by a Certificate of Designation filed by the Company with the Secretary of State of the State of Delaware on December 14, 2021.
-The following is a summary of the material terms of the Non-Voting Preferred Stock:
+The terms of the Non-Voting Preferred Stock were governed by a Certificate of Designation filed by the Company with the Secretary of State of the State of Delaware on December 14, 2021.
+On May 15, 2023, the Company filed with the Delaware Secretary of State a Certificate of Elimination with respect to the Company's Non-Voting Preferred Stock, thereby returning the unused share balance to the status of authorized but unissued shares of "blank check" preferred stock of the Company.
+Refer to the Company's Annual Report on Form 10-K for the year ended December 31, 2022 filed with the SEC for a summary of the material terms and information regarding the issuance of the Non-Voting Preferred Stock.